Central Market, Kuala LumpurCurrently Open

 The sections of the market are divided by race.
 This means the best time to visit the market is during festivals, when the ethnic communities really shine - Hari Raya, Chinese New Year, Deepavali.
 The market is also popular place to hold contemporary art exhibitions, in the Annexe Gallery.
 Do not miss checking out of the Batik Emporium.

 One of the most happening places in Kuala Lumpur, the Central Market offers time in recreation, fun along with some history.
 While there are no tickets for Central Market, you can always go for an extra deal by spending small money.
 If you buy tickets for Central Market, you are bound to have some real fun with easy and hassle free access.
 Tickets for Central Market tours take you to all its corners and boutiques.
 If you are interested further, you can check out the tickets section for detailed Central Market ticket prices.
+Also, visit nearby attractions in the city which are covered in Kuala Lumpur itinerary 5 days.

 How To reach Central Market by Public Transport